Use the Edit – Find function located in the browser to search within this document.

 Continuation of LTD benefits

-After the initial benefits continuation test, Cigna, via administration of the plan provided by New York Life Group Benefits Solutions, periodically reviews your situation to determine if your benefits continue.
+After the initial benefits continuation test, the Claims Administrator will periodically review your situation to determine if your benefits continue.

 If you fail the benefits continuation test